-The electronic circuits are made of PCBs, components connected to each other in a meaningful way to function as per the design specifications.
+The electronic circuits are made of PCB, components connected to each other in a meaningful way to function as per the design specifications.

 What is soldering..?